taylorluamba/education/README.md

 # education

-Combined apis for educational purposes.
+Combined apis and documentation for educational purposes.